 Your retirement investment options will depend on where you are now and where you would like to be some time in the future.
-Conditions will change as you head towards retirement, so your retirement investment planning needs will change.
+Understanding that both your personal conditions and situations in the world will change as you head towards retirement.

 Certain primary elements need to be understood before deciding on which retirement investments are a best fit.
 There are two basic schools of thought about retirement investing.

-Conversely if you are older and require higher returns to meet your goals then you should be looking at riskier investments.
+Conversely if you are older and require higher returns to meet your goals then you should be looking at the riskier high return investments.

-Traditional pension funds were provided by employers as a defined benefit lifetime annuity, deferred compensation scheme which enjoyed certain tax benefits for the employee and the employer.
+Traditional pension funds were provided by employers as a defined benefit lifetime annuity.
+This was effectively a deferred compensation scheme which enjoyed certain tax benefits for the employee and the employer.
 Simply, depending on your length of service you were paid a defined amount until you died.
-These funds were later changed to include spouses and to increase every year with an inflation adjustment.
+These funds evolved to also include spouses and to increase every year with an inflation adjustment.

 With changing conditions in the workplace and demographics these were later amended to having the employee paying a portion (in the United States these schemes are known as 401k).
 The effect of this change was that retirement funding responsibility was shifted towards the employee.